Pennsylvania Intergovernmental Cooperation Authority: Five Year Plan Review

 All projections of revenues and expenditures in the plan are to be based on consistently applied reasonable and appropriate assumptions and estimation methods, and revenues are to be recognized in the accounting period during which they become measurable and available.
 The plan is also required to include debt service projections, a payment schedule for legally-mandated services due over the life of the plan, and a schedule showing the number of filled and unfilled City employee positions, with estimates of employee wages and benefits costs.

 The PICA Act requires PICA staff solicit an opinion on, or certification of, the plan from the City Controller, prepared in accordance with generally accepted auditing standards.
 The PICA Act does not require the PICA Board to act in accordance with the Controller's opinion.

 A qualified majority (four of five voting members) of PICA's Board is needed to approve a five-year plan.
 Once a plan is approved, the City must stay in compliance with the current plan.
 If the City comes out of compliance with a currently approved plan, City officials must submit to PICA an explanation, remedial action plan, and supplemental reports until the City comes back into compliance with the plan.
 Reasons for coming out of compliance with a plan could include extraordinary contracts (contracts not contained in the current plan), collective bargaining agreements, arbitration awards, or other unforeseen variances in revenues or expenditures.
 Collective bargaining agreements and arbitration awards often require a proposed revision to the current plan.
 In this event, the City must submit for consideration of the PICA Board a revised plan within a statutorily determined time frame.

 PICA Staff

-In keeping with fiscal responsibility and efficient government, PICA employs a small staff of six to manage the day-to-day operations of the office, review the City of Philadelphia's five year financial plans, produce various publications and issue papers, and report to the PICA Board.
+In keeping with fiscal responsibility and efficient government, PICA employs a small staff of four to manage the day-to-day operations of the office, review the City of Philadelphia's five year financial plans, produce various publications and issue papers, and report to the PICA Board.
 Current staff members include: